Black-bellied seedcracker: Polymorphism

 Different variations among individuals, referred to as morphs, have been discovered in these last 50 years and constitute a current intensive field of research.
 This variability of the phenotype (physical appearance) is called polymorphism and concerns bill size of black-bellied seedcrackers.
 Yet, two morphs have been established: large-billed individuals and small-billed ones.
 A third type is thought to arise with an even larger beak called mega-billed morph but more data are needed to reach a universal agreement on whether or not it is different from the large-billed morph.
-Contrarily to most cases of polymorphisms in nature, bill-size variation in black-bellied seedcrackers isn't related to gender but instead seems to correlate with diet.
+Contrarily to most cases of polymorphisms in nature, bill-size variation in black-bellied seedcrackers isn't related to sex but instead seems to correlate with diet.
 The common hypothesis suggests that a small gene mutation occurred, and had a large impact on the morphology of individuals.
 Emergence of variations among individuals of a species is part of evolutionary processes.
 Having the ability to observe such phenomenon on a human scale is a real opportunity to try to understand those mechanisms better.
 Over time, this mutation could separate two extreme morphs into two distinct species in a process called disruptive selection.